Mirth-Development/hexlock/README.md

     A -Key and D - Key = Move pick left and right

     Arrow keys (or J-Key, I-Key, L-key, K-Key) = Play small arrow game to activate the magic pick.

+Tips

+    Electric pick can stun set tumblers
+    Rust can be banged off (and so can I)
+    Tumblers must be set in order